GalSim-developers/GalSim/README.md

 Tagged versions
 ---------------

-After every GalSim release and development milestone we tag a snapshot of the code at that moment, with the tag name `vX.X` or `milestoneN` where N is the milestone number.
-The milestoneN versions are not recommended now that we have official tagged versions, `vX.X`.
+Each GalSim release is tagged in git with the tag name `vX.X.X`.
 You can see the available tags using the command

     git tag -l

 at a terminal from within the repository.
+In addition to the official releases, we also have tags for various other milestones that were important at one time or another.

 The version of the code at any given snapshot can be downloaded from our GitHub webpage, or checked out from the repository using the tag name, e.g.:

-    $ git checkout v1.0
+    git checkout v1.0.0

 This will then update your directory tree to the snapshot of the code at the milestone requested.
 (You will also get a message about being in a "detached"